-36 hours, including 12 semester hours in the degree major.
-No limit on the numbers of credits which may be transferred, but each student must meet the BU degree requirements
+Total credit hours requirement 36 credit hours, including 12 semester hours in the degree major.
+No limit on the number of credits which may be transferred, but each student must meet the BU degree requirements.

 E. ACADEMIC OFFERINGS AND POLICIES